isomorphic-git/isomorphic-git/README.md

 - [x] The `autoTranslateSSH` feature will be removed, since it's trivial to implement using just the `UnknownTransportError.data.suggestion`
 - [x] Make the 'message' event behave like 'rawmessage' and remove 'rawmessage'.
 - [x] Update the README to recommend LightningFS rather than BrowserFS.
-- [ ] The `internal-apis` will be excluded from `dist` before publishing.
+- [x] The `internal-apis` will be excluded from `dist` before publishing.
 Because those are only exposed so I could unit test them and no one should be using them lol.
+- [ ] I think I will change the `plugins` API.
+The current API (`plugins.set('fs', fs)`) uses a kinda-hacky run-time schema validation that just checks whether certain methods are defined.
+Static type checking would actually provide a better developer experience and better guarantees, but having `.set` be polymorphic is hard to accurately describe using JSDoc, so I might switch to an API like `plugins.fs(fs)`.

 ## Getting Started